-Texas Nursing License Defense Attorneys
+Texas Nursing License Defense Attorney

-Nursing License Defense
+Nurse License Defense

-Grounds for Discipline
+What Are the Grounds for Discipline for Nurses?

 The most commonly pursued grounds for discipline include the following:

-- Standard of Care Violations
+- Standard of care violations

-- Lying & Falsification
+- Lying and falsification

-- Failure to Comply with CE Requirements
+- Failure to comply with continuing education (CE) CE requirements

-- Failure to Timely pay Licensure Fees
+- Failure to pay licensure fees on time

-- The Commission of a Criminal Offense
+- The commission of a criminal offense

-- Other Conduct Likely to Deceive or Defraud the Public
+- Other conduct likely to deceive or defraud the public

-Types of Penalties
+What Types of Penalties Are There for Nurses?

 - Administrative Penalty (Fine)